ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 [MOVE PARAGRAPH BELOW TO METHODS?]

-For my analyses,
-I choose the 24 cities that most clearly have discernible clusters of bars corresponding to known or probable gay neighborhoods.
-I exclude the other 24 US cities and the nine resort towns.
-This is done inductively, based both on my interpretation of prior literature and on my inspection of the clusters.
-I assign three clusters to New York, two to San Francisco and Chicago, and one to all other cities that I include.

-[FOOTNOTE] Long Beach, in Los Angeles County, is collapsed together with Los Angeles proper for discussions of context.
-This nominally gives LA two neighborhoods, as well.

-[FOOTNOTE] I plan to implement and evaluate alternative specifications for aggregation and inclusion.
-To address the concern that my qualitative approach based on consideration of the literature and data is too subjective, I will also employ a filtering approach using only quantitative thresholds for inclusion.
-For example, I might use the largest cluster for each city.
-To compare and justify the filtering and aggregation processes as a whole, I will perform baseline analyses using all clusters, regardless of size or relevance, and finally as individual, unclustered tracts.
-This latter would be the conventional approach in the demographic urban literature (with, perhaps, some allowance for spatial autocorrelation).
-These are not robustness checks, in the sense that I *do* expect to see differences, but they are an important part of sensitivity analysis.
-At the moment, I can only claim that my current approach is preferable to these in a qualitative sense.

 Selecting gay neighborhoods from 24 cities using a combination of qualitative and quantitative criteria gives me 28 clusters to use as data points in the analyses that I present below.
 The 488 tracts I begin with that contain gay bars fall to 461 candidate tracts once downtowns are excluded.
 Of these, 146 tracts (29.9% of the original number) remain in the filtered components that I use in my analysis.